jadeocr/jadeocr/README.md

 # jadeocr
-Jadeocr is a beautiful web-based [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition) flashcard app for learning languages (not just Chinese), complete with handwriting recognition.
+Jadeocr is a beautiful web-based [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition) flashcard app for learning languages, complete with handwriting recognition.

 This project ticks all the boxes.
 It's beautiful, efficient, and effective.
 Most importantly, it provides handwriting recognition that is crucial for learning languages without an alphabet.
-Jadeocr makes the language-learning process more fun and more efficient.

 ## Webapp
-There will be a link to the official deployment here after v1.0 has been released.
-In the meantime, if you want to get your hands dirty, read on.

-### Landing Page
+Visit the official deployment of jadeocr at [jadeocr.com](https://jadeocr.com)

 ![Landing Page](demos/landing-page.png)